ILTA sponsorship of 10 CMALT Applications

 What is involved?

-You will need to commit to submitting a CMALT porfolio for review by the scheme by the CMALT deadlines, which will be assessed by two peer assessors.
+Applicants needed to commit to submitting a CMALT porfolio for review by the scheme by the CMALT deadlines, which will be assessed by two peer assessors.
 There are three submission windows throughout the year.
 You may submit your completed CMALT portfolio by:

 - 31 January: for assessment result in May;